LongEmotion: Measuring Emotional Intelligence of Large Language Models in Long-Context Interaction: LongEmotion: Construction and Task

 \section{LongEmotion: Construction and Task}

-Building on LongEmotion, we evaluate models’ EI capabilities using three prompt-based methods: Base, RAG, and CoEM.
-The statistical overview of LongEmotion dataset can be found in Table \ref{dataset-overview}.
+A visual overview is shown in Figure~\ref{fig:overview_of_longemotion_dataset}.
 Appendix \ref{llmjudge-Metrics} provides a detailed explanation of metrics used in tasks where LLMs act as evaluators.
+We summarize the advantages of LongEmotion in enhancing LLMs' EI in Appendix \ref{appendix:advantage-of-longemotion}